Azure/go-shuttle/README.md

 # go-shuttle
-This golang library serves as a wrapper around the [azure-service-bus-go SDK](https://github.com/Azure/azure-service-bus-go) to facilitate the implementation of a pub-sub system on Azure using service bus.
+go-shuttle serves as a wrapper around the [azure-service-bus-go SDK](https://github.com/Azure/azure-service-bus-go) to facilitate the implementation of a pub-sub pattern on Azure using service bus.

+> NOTE: This library is in early development and should be considered experimental.
+The api is still moving and can change.
+> We do have breaking changes in v0.*.
+Use at your own risks.

 ## Conventions & Assumptions
 Currently we are assuming that both the publisher and the listener will both use this azure-pub-sub library.